shounakshastri/Prediction-Error-Expansion/README.md

 This repo contains MATLAB implementation of the basic Prediction Error Expansion RDH technique.

-If you are using these files, please cite the original outhors in your document using the accompanying bibtex file.
+If you are using these files, please cite the original authors in your document using the accompanying bibtex file.

 ## Prediction-Error-Expansion (PEE)